 - The adequacy of the examined advisers’ disclosures.
 NWA did not provide full and fair disclosure of all material facts to their wrap-fee clients. particularly regarding the fees, expenses, conflicts of interest, and entities involved in the programs.

 - The effectiveness of the examined advisers’ compliance programs.
-In its complaint, the Division cited NWA’s failure to adopt and implement written policies and procedures reasonably designed to prevent in connection with disclosure of conflicts of interest presented by its mutual fund share class selection practices, or in connection with making recommendations of mutual fund share classes that were in the best interests of its advisory clients.
+In its complaint, the Division cited NWA’s failure to adopt and implement written policies and procedures reasonably designed to prevent in connection with the disclosure of conflicts of interest presented by its mutual fund share class selection practices, or in connection with making recommendations of mutual fund share classes that were in the best interests of its advisory clients.
 In 2017, NWA amended its policies and procedures regarding mutual fund share class selection practices and disclosure of conflicts of interest, but the firm continued its practice of investing clients into higher-cost share classes when lower-cost share classes of the same fund were available and did not disclose this practice or the related conflict of interest.

 NWA is no longer an active investment adviser.